Mark-Assessment/n-drake-tastycoffee-m3-1/README.md

 ## Attribution

 Apart from what has been attributed below.
-All code within this project was programmed by *Nathan Drake* and utilises skills learnt from tutorials by *The Code Institute*, within their *Full Stack Web Development* course.
+All code within this project was programmed by `Nathan Drake` and utilises skills learnt from walkthroughs by `The Code Institute`, within their `Full Stack Web Development` course.

 **Materialize** Basic framework was utilised and then tailored to the requirements set-out for this project, within the following areas:

 1. Navbar.
-2. Collapsible Popouts
+2. Collapsible Pop-outs
 3. Buttons.
 4. Grids and responsive behaviours.
 5. Search.